 Business and Enterprise users have the option to add a Custom Status to a task.
-First, go to the task row where you would like to add the custom status, type in the Custom Workflow’s name in the “Workflow” column 2 and then type the desired status in the “Custom Status ” column 3.
-If the Custom Status or Workflow cannot be found, then a status from the default workflow is used.
+First, go to the task row where you would like to add the custom status, type in the custom workflow’s name in the “Workflow” column 2 and then type the desired status in the “Custom Status” column 3.
+If the Custom status or workflow cannot be found upon import, then a status from the default workflow will be applied.

 A dependency between two tasks can be created by using the “Depends On” column 1.
-Go to the row of the task where you would like to add a dependency and, in the “Depends On” column, enter the key of the task 2 which you want to create a dependency with.
-In the same cell (without adding any spaces) add one of our dependency codes 3.
-For example your “Depends On” cell might look like this: 22SS.
-If you want to add several tasks in the "Depends On" cell, separate them with a comma and space, for example: 22SS, 32FS.
-Lastly, add start and end dates for the task (or only an end date if the task is a Milestone).
+Go to the row of the task for which you would like to add a dependency and, in the “Depends On” column, enter the key number of the task 2 on which the current task will be dependent.
+In the same cell (without any spaces) add one of our dependency codes 3.
+For example, your “Depends On” cell might look like this: 5FS.
+If you want to add several dependencies, separate them using a comma and space (for example: 22SS, 32FS).
+Lastly, add start and end dates for the task in the appropriate columns (or only an end date if the task is a milestone).

 Accepted dependency codes: